visionmedia/expressjs.com/_posts/2025-01-08-rewind-2024-triumphs-and-2025-vision.md

 title: "A New Chapter for Express.js: Triumphs of 2024 and an ambitious 2025"
 tags: news, rewind, 2024
 author: Express Technical Committee
 description: Explore the transformative journey of Express.js in 2024, marked by governance improvements, the long-awaited release of Express 5.0, and heightened security measures.
-Dive into the ambitious plans for 2025, including performance optimizations, scoped packages, and a bold roadmap for sustained growth in the Node.js ecosystem.
+Look into the ambitious plans for 2025, including performance optimizations, scoped packages, and a bold roadmap for sustained growth in the Node.js ecosystem.
 ---